 Roger Staubach – Former quarterback for the Dallas Cowboys.
 The Hall of Fame quarterback lost his mother to the disease in 1973.

-A complete list of public figures affected by pancreatic cancer can be found here.
+View a complete list of public figures affected by pancreatic cancer.

 Pancreatic cancer remains the third leading cause of cancer-related death in the U.S. and has a five-year survival rate of just 9 percent.

 Images used for this blog are assumed to be in public domain.
 If you are the owner of an image(s) used in this blog and believe their use on this site is in violation of any copyright law, please contact firstname.lastname@example.org.